slinee/Analysing-Songs/README.md

 This program is 28 lines, hence it is shorter than Phineases's prgoram which has 29. congrats to me

+The video also could not capture my graph for some reason so I added it in files as ana image.

 video: https://drive.google.com/file/d/1UOu7xbicu3oX5KerrIXxdQ30vloOTJtZ/view?usp=sharing